Non-cancellable and guaranteed renewable long term disability insurance

 Looking into long-term disability insurance?
-Along with life insurance, it’s among the most important components of a family's financial safety net.
-A lot of people underestimate their chances of disability, but the reality is that 1 in 4 workers will become disabled during their working years.1 And, 1 in 8 experience long-term disabilities which last more than five years.2 Long-term disability insurance (LTD for short) helps ensure that if you're unable to work due to an extended disability, your policy will replace a portion of your income that can cover medical bills, monthly expenses, and other obligations to help you and your family maintain your lifestyle.
+Along with life insurance, it’s among the most important components of a family's financial confidence: disability insurance protects your ability to earn an income — one of your most valuable assets.
+A lot of people underestimate their chances of disability, but the reality is that 1 in 4 workers will become disabled during their working years.1 And when it happens, disability can last longer than you might think: the average length of a disability insurance claim is 34.6 months.2 Long-term disability insurance (or LTD) helps ensure that if you're unable to work due to an extended disability, your policy will replace a portion of your income.
+That money can be used to cover medical bills and monthly expenses, help you and your family to maintain your lifestyle.

 An individual LTD policy is a contract between you and an insurance policy to pay benefits if you become disabled, according to the terms you both agree to in writing.
-Like any legal document, it’s important to ensure you understand what all those terms and provisions mean, but this article will focus on these two terms specifically: what they mean, why having both is beneficial, alternative options, and the implications of having – or not having –a non-cancellable and guaranteed renewable policy.
-And just in case you’re wondering, all Guardian’s Provider Choice individual long-term disability insurance policy is non-cancellable and guaranteed renewable.
+Like any legal document, it’s important to ensure you understand what all those terms and provisions mean but this article will focus on these two specific terms: what they mean, why having both is beneficial, alternative options, and the implications of having — or not having — a non-cancellable and guaranteed renewable policy.

 What does "non-cancellable" mean?

-This provision guarantees that the insurance company cannot cancel or modify the policy terms, for example, by raising premiums or reducing the payout, until a specific age (typically retirement age) or until you decide to terminate the policy voluntarily.
-You have the assurance of knowing that the terms of your policy cannot be altered unilaterally by the insurance company.
+A non-cancellable policy is a type of insurance policy that remains in effect as long as required premiums are paid.
+This provision guarantees that the insurance company cannot cancel or modify the policy terms, for example, by raising premiums or reducing the payout, until a specific age (typically retirement age); or until you decide to terminate the policy voluntarily.
+As long as premiums are paid on time, you have the assurance of knowing that a non-cancellable policy cannot be canceled, and the terms, costs, and benefits cannot be unilaterally altered by the insurance company.

 What does "guaranteed renewable" actually mean?

-Simply put, a guaranteed renewable policy gives you the right to renew your long-term disability coverage each year (or multi-year term) without any additional medical exams, but the insurance company can increase your premiums due to changes in your health.
-As long as you pay your premiums on time, the insurance company is obligated to renew your guaranteed renewable policy, regardless of any changes in your health or disability status.
+Simply put, a guaranteed renewable policy gives you the right to renew coverage for your long-term disability insurance each year (or multi-year term) without any additional medical exams; however, the insurance company can increase premiums, for example, due to changes in your heath.
+Even so, as long as you pay your premiums on time, the insurance company is obligated to renew your guaranteed renewable policy, even if there’s a change in your health or disability status.

 The benefits of having both

-1. First, it ensures you can maintain your coverage no matter what changes occur in your health or when disability strikes.
+First, it helps ensure you can maintain your coverage no matter what changes occur in your health or when disability strikes.
 So, for example, if you’re diagnosed with cancer or heart disease that is treatable but may result in a disability, the insurer can’t cancel or change the policy even though your level of risk has increased.
+And if you file a claim, your monthly benefits will continue according to the terms of the policy, which can’t be changed or cancelled unilaterally by the insurer.
+So these features are key to providing confidence.

-2. Having both also protects you from premium increases due to changes in your health.
+Having both also protects you from premium increases due to changes in your health.
 As people get older, their risk of disability inherently increases.
 Without these provisions, an insurance company may raise your premiums.
+However, with non-cancellable and guaranteed renewable policies, insurers are obligated to keep premiums steady even if there’s a claim or change in health.

-With a non-cancellable and guaranteed renewable long-term disability insurance policy, your coverage and costs won't change until the expiration date of the policy You won't have to worry about premiums becoming suddenly unaffordable or that benefits being lowered due to a change in your health or previous claims history.
-You have a stable, reliable source of financial protection if disability strikes unexpectedly.
+With a non-cancellable and guaranteed renewable long-term disability insurance policy, your coverage and costs won't change until the expiration date of the policy.
+You won't have to worry about premiums becoming suddenly unaffordable or benefits being lowered due to a change in your health.
+Even if you file a claim, your premiums and policy terms remain stable, with monthly benefits that are guaranteed as long as the policy is in force and paid up.
+So you have a reliable source of financial protection if disability strikes unexpectedly.

 It’s important to note that some policies are only guaranteed renewable but not non-cancellable.
 With guaranteed renewable disability insurance, the insurer guarantees to renew the policy at the end of the term but has a limited right to change premiums, typically on a class basis.
-In other words, if you were assigned to a certain health category or "risk class," this insurance policy feature may allow the insurer to increase premiums by a certain amount for all members of that class.
+In other words, if you were assigned to a certain health category or "risk class," the insurer could increase premiums by a certain amount for all members of that class — but cannot raise premiums solely for you based on a change in health.

 These policies provide fewer guarantees to the policyholder and may allow the insurance company to review your policy and make changes to the terms or premiums upon renewal.